 Ian Penman has been a television and radio presenter, researcher, producer and journalist for more than 30 years, generally writing as Ian Ravendale to avoid confusion with the Ian Penman formerly of the NME.
 He returned to music journalism (and Ian Ravendale) seven years ago writing for Classic Rock, Classic Pop, Vintage Rock, AOR, Vive Le Rock, Iron Fist, Blues Matters, American Songwriter, The Word and many more.
 Ian has interviewed literally thousands of musicians from multi-millionaire rockstars to local indie bands on the dole…‘I worked in television for Border, Tyne Tees, Channel 4 and also ran River City Productions an independent production company based in Gateshead.
 In addition to making lots of local programmes I also worked on national music shows including Get Fresh, Bliss and (to a lesser extent) The Tube.
 The Tube was shot at Tyne Tees Television’s Studio 5 on City Road in Newcastle.
 The site is now a Travel Lodge!
 It was interesting going to the canteen on recording day for shows like shows like Razzmatazz and The Tube and seeing who was in.
 I remember standing behind Phil Everly as he got his cod and chips!’

-‘The music programmes I worked on were mainly produced by Border Television in Carlisle and I spent a lot of time there in the 1980’s.
+‘The music programes I worked on were mainly produced by Border Television in Carlisle.
+I spent a lot of time there in the 1980’s.
 At Tyne Tees I worked mainly in the Arts and Entertainment department.
 Anything different or off the wall it would usually be me doing it.
-We produced a programme about rock poetry, presented by Mark Mywurdz, who at the time was a Tube regular.
-For some reason Mark wanted to present the programme just wearing a raincoat.
+We produced a program about rock poetry, presented by Mark Mywurdz, who at the time was a Tube regular.
+For some reason Mark wanted to present the program just wearing a raincoat.
 Nothing underneath!
-After we finished recording the show one of the camermen came up and congratulated me; ‘That was the biggest load of rubbish I’ve seen in my life!’
+After we finished recording the show one of the camera men came up and congratulated me; ‘That was the biggest load of rubbish I’ve seen in my life!’
 I did a lot of alternative stuff.
 Some was challenging but none was rubbish!’

 Talking about alternative stuff, can you remember Wavis O’Shave ?
 ‘He had a number of names – Wavis, Fofffo Spearjig, Rod Stewart, Pans Person.
 When I was writing for Sounds he saw me as a way in as the paper liked the off-beat stuff.
 He was a great self publicist.
 And still is!
 He once told me about getting £1,000 out of the News of the World for a tip-off about a forthcoming witches coven scheduled for Witton Gilbert-or wherever Wavis said it was!’